remix-run/remix/docs/guides/data-writes.md

 ### Form Validation

-It's common to validate forms both clientside and serverside.
-It's also (unfortunately) common to only validate clientside, which leads to various issues with your data that we don't have time to get into right now.
+It's common to validate forms both client side and server side.
+It's also (unfortunately) common to only validate client side, which leads to various issues with your data that we don't have time to get into right now.
 Point is, if your validating in only one place, do it on the server.
 You find with Remix that's the only place you care to anymore (the less you send to the browser the better!).

 We know, we know, you want to animate in nice validation errors and stuff.
 We'll get to that.
 But right now we're just building a basic HTML form and user flow.
 We'll keep it simple first, then make it fancy.